Specialization of Difference Equations and High Frobenius Powers: The Transformal Henselization

-\begin{proof} In the statement of Theorem \ref{transformalhenselization}, let $\widetilde{k}=k$. \end{proof} \begin{cor} Let $K$ be a model of $\VFA$ which has no nontrivial $\text{h}$-finite $\sigma$-invariant separable extensions.
+\begin{rem} In the situation of Theorem \ref{transformalhenselization}, we will refer to $\widetilde{K}$ as the \emph{absolute transformal Henselization} of $K$ when $k = \widetilde{k}$; otherwise we say that $\widetilde{K}$ is a \emph{relative transformal Henselization} (with respect to the embedding $\nicefrac{\widetilde{k}}{k}$). \end{rem} \begin{cor} Let $K$ be a model of $\VFA$ which has no nontrivial $\text{h}$-finite $\sigma$-invariant separable extensions.
 Then there exists a transformally algebraic, algebraically closed, transformally Henselian extension $\widetilde{K}$ of $K$ which embeds over $K$ in every other extension with these properties.
-It is unique up to isomorphism over $K$; the isomorphism however is not in general unique, even if $K$ is separably algebraically closed. \end{cor}
+It is unique up to isomorphism over $K$; the isomorphism however is not in general unique, even if $K$ is separably closed. \end{cor}

 \begin{proof} We may assume that $K$ is algebraically Henselian.
 Define a sequence $K=K_{0}\subset K_{1}\subset K_{2}\subset\ldots$ of models of $\VFA$, transformally algebraic over $K$, as follows.
 Let $K_{2i+2}$ be the transformal Henselization of $K_{2i+1}$ and let $K_{2i+1}$ be an algebraic closure of $K_{2i}$.
 Then each $K_{j}$ is algebraically Henselian and without any nontrivial finite $\sigma$-invariant Galois extensions.
 Indeed for $j=0$ this is true by assumption; at odd stages the property is not lost, as the category of finite $\sigma$-invariant Galois extensions remains the same upon the passage to the transformal Henselization; and at even stages this holds trivially since an algebraically closed field is Henselian and has no nontrivial Galois extensions, left invariant under $\sigma$, or otherwise.
 The union $\widetilde{K}$ of this tower is, on the one hand, the union of algebraically closed fields, by considering even indices, and thus algebraically closed; and on the other hand, by considering odd indices, it is the union of transformally Henselian models, and thus transformally Henselian.
 The verification that $\widetilde{K}$ is as advertised is immediate, using the fact that each $K_{j}$ admits a unique algebraic closure in the category of models of $\VFA$, up to isomorphism, and the functoriality of the transformal Henselization. \end{proof} \begin{rem} The notion of a transformally Henselian field introduced in \ref{def:transformally-henselian} should not be confused with the notion of $\sigma$-\textit{Henselian} studied in \cite{durhan2015quantifier}; see Remark \ref{rem-terminology}. \end{rem}